 – Tom G. Palmer

-The third in our series of publications, After the Welfare State, will explain the history and motivations of the modern welfare state, examine its current crisis, explain how it is used as an immoral tool of state control and subjection, and propose possible alternatives for providing mutual aid in a world after government imposed welfare programs have run their course.
+The third in our series of publications, After the Welfare State, explains the history and motivations of the modern welfare state, examines its current crisis, explains how it is used as an immoral tool of state control and subjection, and proposes possible alternatives for providing mutual aid in a world after government imposed welfare programs have run their course.

-The concise book will feature a collection of essays from a variety of authors and disciplines.
-The readings will show that this is not merely an American or European problem, but one faced by young people across the world.
+The concise book features a collection of essays from a variety of authors and disciplines.
+The readings show that this is not merely an American or European problem, but one faced by young people across the world.
 A sample of the material includes:

 - Castles in the Air (chapter 2 of Financial Fiasco) by Johan Norberg

 - Mutual Aid for Social Welfare: The Case of American Fraternal Societies by Dr. David Bieto

 - Reinventing Civil Society: The Evolution of Mutual Aid by Dr. David Green

 - The Greek Welfare State by Dr. Takis Michas

 - Classical Liberalism, Poverty, and Morality by Dr. Tom G. Palmer

 Student groups may now request up to 500 hard copies of After the Welfare State.
 Orders will be shipped out in late August!